exercism/website-copy/tracks/elixir/exercises/list-ops/mentoring.md

 This is the first problem that students need to use helper functions with a name similar to the public version.

-There are two naming conventions here, per the [elixer style guide](https://github.com/christopheradams/elixir_style_guide)
+There are two naming conventions here, per the [elixir style guide](https://github.com/christopheradams/elixir_style_guide)

 #### Performance problems